julioct/julioct.github.io/_posts/2023-07-29-MassTransit.md

 }
 ```

-> Notice that both requests come back immediatelly, no waiting for a response from Game Manager.
+> Notice that both requests come back immediately, no waiting for a response from Game Manager.
 Yes!

 And, in the meanwhile, you'll see this in Game Manager's console: